Calculate homicide arrest rates

 You'll create a buffer of one mile, which matches the distance you used to determine neighbors in your colocation analysis.
 You're using the Pairwise Buffer tool instead of the regular Buffer tool because it is better suited for creating overlapping buffers from numerous points.

-- For Input Features, choose Colocation_Relationships_Buffalo.
+- In the Pairwise Buffer tool, for Input Features, choose Colocation_Relationships_Buffalo.
 For Output Feature Class, type Unsolved_Homicide_Areas_Buffalo.

-- For Distance, type 1 and choose Miles.
+- For Distance, type 1 and choose Statute Miles.

 By default, a buffer will be created for every input feature.
 You'll dissolve all buffers into a single feature, which will make subsequent analysis more convenient.